MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-for-absolute-beginners.md

 ## Examine your assumptions

-Before you investigate a bug or an error, think of the assumptions that made you expect a good result.
-This may be a long list, so here are a couple of examples.
+Before you investigate a bug or an error, think of the assumptions that made you expect a certain result.
+This may be a long list, so here are a couple of examples of assumptions that are not necessarily true.

 * You are using the right API.
 An API that you're using might not do what you think it does.
 (After you examine the API call in the debugger, fixing it may require a trip to the documentation for the API.)